mnapoli/imapi/README.md

-# Imapi
+# imapi

 **This library is experimental and not meant to be reused.**

-Imapi is a high level IMAP API for PHP.
+imapi is a high level IMAP API for PHP.

 It aims to be different from other implementations: